vasildakov/postcode/README.md

-## Note on Postcode Validation
+## Postcode Verification

-Postcodes cannot be validated just with a regular expression.
-Proper postcode validation requires having a full list of postcodes to check against.
-Relying on a regex will produce false postives/negatives.
+Postcodes can only be validated using pattern matching, such as regular expressions.
+Accurate postcode verification would require having a full list of postcodes to check against.

-A complete list of Postcodes can be obtained from the ONS Postcode Directory, which is updated every 3 months.
+A complete list of Postcodes can be obtained from the [ONS Postcode Directory](https://en.wikipedia.org/wiki/ONS_Postcode_Directory), which is updated every 3 months.

 ## License